saher-i/codes/si2443_HW2/HW2_finalsubmit/si2443_HW2_initial/README.md

-Step 1: Download si2443_Lab2.tar.gz and untar it using the following command:
+Step 1: Download si2443_Lab2.zip and unzip it using the following command:
 ```
-tar -xzf si2443_Lab2.tar.gz
+unzip si2443_Lab2.zip
 ```
 Step 2: Install the required dependencies :